KooperL/marketo-developer.en/help/mobile/react-native.md

 ---
-title: "React Native"
+title: React Native
-feature: "Mobile Marketing"
+feature: Mobile Marketing
-description: "Installing React Native for Marketo"
+description: Installing React Native for Marketo
+exl-id: 462fd32e-91f1-4582-93f2-9efe4d4761ff
 ---
 # React Native

 This article provides information on how to install and set up Marketo's native SDK to integrate your mobile app with our platform.